anesta95/bls_jolts_analysis/README.md

 * `region_text`: The geographic region the data in the `value` column is covering.
 This will have a data type and class of `character`.
 If the region is in the United States there is a good chance it will be within the [Census Bureau Geographic Entity Hierarchy](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf).
 * `viz_type`: The type of visualization made by the data in the `value` column.
 The most common are `ts_line`, `bar`, `map`, and `scatter`.
 This will have a data type and class of `character`.

+This specific repository will have data with the following variables:
 ### Included data

 | Variable Name     | Variable Data Type | Variable Description                                                                                                                                                                                                                                                                                                                                                |